laravel-notification-channels/twilio/README.md

 If you want to suppress all errors, you can set the option to `['*']`.
 The errors will not be logged but notification failed events will still be emitted.

+#### Global SMS

+If you plan to send SMS globally then it's a good idea to set up a (Messaging Service)[https://www.twilio.com/docs/sms/services].
+These abstracts the configuration of sending SMS and handles picking a phone number out of a pool instead of explicitly mentioning the from or alphanumeric sender.

+If you are using a single messaging service make sure you have the `TWILIO_FROM` and `TWILIO_ALPHA_SENDER` empty while providing a
+ `TWILIO_SMS_SERVICE_SID`.
+Otherwise conditionally set the `messagingServiceSid` on the `TwilioSmsMessage`.

 ## Upgrading from 2.x to 3.x